 During September three of the gauges on Gullfjellet measured more than 900 millimetres of precipitation.
 The station at Gullfjelltjørna a total of 960 millimetres.
 This is well above the official national September record of 929 millimetres, measured in Hovlandsdal in Sogn og Fjordane in 1975.Roar Inge Hansen

-How long will you continue doing this, we wonder.
+How long will you continue doing this?